 - Hot Wheels cars

 MD Supplies is also a great source for many of these items in bulk.
 From nail clippers and toothbrushes, to soap, bandaids, combs and much more.
-All on this list come with Free Shipping.
-Shipping cost appears, but then is removed at final checkout.
+All on this list come with Free Shipping. *Shipping charges will be removed from your order, once your order has been submitted for processing.
 Check out their long list of available items!

 Here are ideas for a Scout, VBS or Senior Group project: